 Ahead and to the right is the next section to traverse.
 The distant point is Streitishvarf, about 40 kilometers to the northwest, past an open bay labeled as a fjord plus two proper fjords.

 Coast between Hvalnes and Álftafjörður

 The road between Hvalnes point and Álftafjörður is part-way up a steep and not completely stable slope.
-After multiple warning signs you begin to traverse a section lined along the uphill side with heavy corrugated steel.
+After multiple warning signs about rockslides and flying rocks you begin to traverse a section lined along the uphill side with heavy corrugated steel.
 Solar-powered cameras allow highway officials to remotely check for landslides.

 Further along we get a better view of the distant Streitishvarf point and light.

 A black sand beach appears as the highway slopes down to make its way around Álftafjörður fjord.